Why Every Complex Project Needs A Gantt Chart

 What is a Gantt chart?

 A Gantt chart is a horizontal bar chart used to represent a project’s timeline and tasks over time.
-The purpose is to give a visual overview of the project and give clarity regarding deliverables, deadlines, and who’s responsible for what.
+The purpose is to give a visual overview of the project and provide clarity regarding deliverables, deadlines, and who is responsible for what.
+Usually, Gantt charts are used in project management, especially in complex projects where a simple to-do list is not enough.
+Each horizontal bar usually signifies a task, while its length reflects the amount of time that task is expected to take.
+When viewed as a whole, the chart gives teams a comprehensive view of what needs to happen and when.

-What are Gantt charts used for?
+What are Gantt charts really used for

 Parts of a gantt chart